jackmorrison12/personal-site/content/notes/zcash.md

 ## Cross-Pool Payments

-Also known as bridging payments, this is where potential anonymity leaks begin
+Also known as bridging payments, this is where <mark>potential anonymity leaks begin</mark>

-Shielding transactions (t-to-z) transfer coins from the transparent pool to the shielded pool by spending transparent inputs and creating shielded outputs
+<mark>Shielding transactions</mark> (t-to-z) transfer coins from the <mark>transparent pool to the shielded pool</mark> by spending transparent inputs and creating shielded outputs

-Unshielding transactions (z-to-t) do the opposite
+<mark>Unshielding transactions</mark> (z-to-t) do the opposite

-Evidently, one can attempt to connect shielding transactions with unshielding transactions, but while losing the information related to any purely shielded transactions that happen between
+Evidently, one can attempt to <mark>connect shielding transactions with unshielding transactions</mark>, but while losing the information related to any purely shielded transactions that happen between

 ### Linkability

-Heuristics are uses to link cross-pool payments, for example:
+<mark>Heuristics</mark> are uses to link cross-pool payments, for example:

 - If two or more t-addresses are inputs in the same transaction, they're controlled by the same entity
 - If one or more addresses are input t-addresses in a vJoinSplit transaction, and another address is an output t-address in the same vJoinSplit transaction, then if the size of zOut is 1, the second address belongs to the same user who controls the input addresses